 ARTstor is a digital library of nearly one million images in the areas of art, architecture, the humanities, and social sciences with a set of tools to view, present, and manage images for research and pedagogical purposes.

-The BAS contains over 800,000 bibliographical citations on all subjects (especially in the humanities and the social sciences) pertaining to East Asia, Southeast Asia, and South Asia published worldwide from 1971 to the present.
+The BAS contains nearly 900,000 bibliographical citations on all subjects (especially in the humanities and the social sciences) pertaining to East Asia, Southeast Asia, and South Asia published worldwide from 1971 to the present.